 Your driver is supposed to stop somewhere on the way for you to get lunch.
 When we did it our driver stopped after a couple of hours for us to get a bit of breakfast but then rushed on without stopping again, as though in a race to be first at Hydroelectrica.

-Your guide will take you round the main parts of the complex, and explain them to you, then leave you to wander round by yourself as long as you want, with the proviso that you need to get back down the mountain (allow 45 minutes if walking) and back along the railway path to Hydroelectrica by about 2pm.
+Your guide will take you around the main parts of the complex, and explain them to you, then leave you to wander around by yourself as long as you want, with the proviso that you need to get back down the mountain (allow 45 minutes if walking) and back along the railway path to Hydroelectrica by about 2pm.